German declaration of war on the Soviet Union: Background

-On 14 June 1941 Soviet telegraph agency TASS stated that "the USSR, as it follows from its peaceful policy, has observed and intends to comply with the terms of the Soviet–German non-aggression pact, which is why the rumors that the USSR is preparing for war with Germany are false and provocative".
-On 22 June 1941, in the public radio announcements to the Soviet people, Vyacheslav Molotov and Yuri Levitan both said the invasion occurred "without presenting any claims to the Soviet Union, without declaring war".
+On 14 June 1941 the Soviet telegraph agency TASS stated that "the USSR, as it follows from its peaceful policy, has observed and intends to comply with the terms of the Soviet–German non-aggression pact, which is why the rumors that the USSR is preparing for war with Germany are false and provocative".
+On 22 June 1941, in public radio announcements to the Soviet people, Vyacheslav Molotov and Yuri Levitan both said the invasion occurred "without presenting any claims to the Soviet Union, without declaring war".
 In the public address Molotov said Schulenburg notified him of the invasion only at 5:30 a.m., after it had begun, and called it "perfidy unparalleled in the history of civilized nations".
-Both during and after World War II the Soviet Union has long officially maintained that the German invasion was undeclared and "perfidious".
+Both during and after World War II the Soviet Union had long officially maintained that the German invasion was undeclared and "perfidious".
 However, Soviet general Georgy Zhukov in his 1969 memoirs (translated into English in 1971) quoted Molotov as saying "the German government has declared war on us" at a cabinet meeting.
 The degree of Soviet awareness of German plans and preparedness for the war later became an intensively studied subject.

 Declaration of war

 The German declaration begins with presenting multiple casus belli.
 It asserted, among others, that the Communist International embarked on anti-German subversion, sabotage and espionage, contrary to the German–Soviet Boundary and Friendship Treaty which Germany had honored.
-It further stated that the Soviet Union begun to conspire with the United Kingdom against Germany and that there was an offensive buildup of Soviet troops from the Baltic to the Black Sea.
-As such, it was stated that Hitler has ordered the German army to resist this threat with all means at their disposal.
-According to Israeli diplomat Yohanan Cohen, the declaration "included the usual mixture of lies, distortions of facts, accusations and name calling for which other German declarations had been noted".
+It further stated that the Soviet Union began to conspire with the United Kingdom against Germany and that there was an offensive buildup of Soviet troops from the Baltic to the Black Sea.
+As such, it was stated that Hitler has ordered the Wehrmacht to resist this threat with all means at their disposal.